Millionaire Hot Seat: Antony McManus (25 November 2021)

-Craig Anderson (1 October 2018)

 Controversy

 In one episode, a contestant gave an answer to the final question, but McGuire told the contestant that she had not answered it in time and checked with the producers to see whether this was a "pass" or she was to be awarded $1,000.
 While the decision was being made, the contestant insisted that she had two seconds left on the clock.
 In the end, the contestant won $1,000.